 Forgoing Your 401(k)?

 When finances get tight, you might be tempted to free up money in your budget by cutting out contributions to your 401(k) or employer-sponsored retirement plan—or to cash out altogether.
 Under the tax code, plan providers can allow hardship withdrawals in certain situations—to prevent eviction or foreclosure on a primary residence, for instance, or to address a severe financial hardship.
-A recent report confirms that hardship withdrawals rose significantly between 2007 and 2010.
-And that trend appears to be continuing.

 In addition to withdrawals, other products and strategies have emerged that allow investors to tap their retirement nest eggs prematurely—such as "72(t) withdrawals" and 401(k) debit cards.
 Some financial advisers have been touting Section 72(t) of the Internal Revenue Code as a "loophole" that allows you to retire early by obtaining penalty free withdrawals from an IRA before age 59 ½ through a series of substantially equal periodic payments.
 The pitch may promise that you can cash in your company retirement savings in your 50s, reinvest the money, and live comfortably off the proceeds for the rest of your life.
 But the hitch is that these early retirement strategies sometimes assume unrealistically high rates of return on the recommended investments and require imprudent rates of withdrawal each year.

-Another relatively new way investors can access funds from their employer-sponsored retirement plans is the 401(k) debit card.
+Another way investors can access funds from their employer-sponsored retirement plans is the 401(k) debit card.
 When investors use a 401(k) debit card, they borrow from their 401(k) account.
 If their plans allow these cards and they choose to use this feature, their employers must first approve the amount that can be borrowed.
 Investors can then use the funds for any purpose and usually don't have to explain why they need the money or how they intend to spend it.
 The danger is that taking money out of your retirement savings, even for a short period of time, can have enormous repercussions for your retirement security—particularly if you never put the money back.

 Before you tap your 401(k), know that there are several good reasons to keep your retirement savings intact:

 - Opportunity Costs—The repercussions of withdrawing funds from your 401(k) could be enormous in terms of lost growth opportunity.
 For example, let's assume you are 30 years old, and have a 401(k) balance of $20,000.
-If you leave that money alone, and your account averages a 6% rate of return over the next 32 years, your balance at retirement will be $129,068 when you're 62—even if you do not make any additional contributions during that time.
+If you leave that money alone, and your account averages a 6 percent rate of return over the next 32 years, your balance at retirement will be $129,068 when you're 62—even if you do not make any additional contributions during that time.
 If you take it out, you'll have nothing.
 Even if you have a shorter time horizon, you will forgo significant savings opportunities by taking money out of your 401(k).
 For a 45-year-old, that $20,000 will grow to $53,855 in 17 years.

 - Opening Assets to Creditors—Under the Bankruptcy Abuse Protection and Consumer Protection Act of 2005, your creditors cannot touch your 401(k) balance or similar retirement savings account—even if, as a last resort, you file for bankruptcy protection.
 Balances in traditional and Roth IRAs are also protected up to a limit of $1 million.
 But if you take money out of your retirement plan through a loan or a hardship or regular withdrawal, your creditors can go after that sum.